Abdulrazak Gurnah: Fiction

-Gurnah began writing out of homesickness during his 20s.
-He started with writing down thoughts in his diary, which turned into longer reflections about home, and eventually grew into writing fictional stories about other people.
-This created a habit of using writing as a tool to understand and record his experience of being a refugee, living in another land and the feeling of being displaced.
-These initial stories eventually became Gurnah's first novel, Memory of Departure (1987), which he wrote alongside his Ph.D. dissertation.
-This first book set the stage for his ongoing exploration of the themes of "the lingering trauma of colonialism, war and displacement" throughout his subsequent novels, short stories and critical essays.

 Consistent themes run through Gurnah's writing, including exile, displacement, belonging, colonialism and broken promises by the state.
 Most of his novels tell stories about people living in the developing world, affected by war or crisis, who may not be able to tell their own stories.
 Much of Gurnah's work is set on the coast of East Africa and many of his novels' protagonists were born in Zanzibar.
 Though Gurnah has not returned to live in Tanzania since he left at 18, he has said that his homeland "always asserts himself in his imagination, even when he deliberately tries to set his stories elsewhere."

 Literary critic Bruce King posits that Gurnah's novels place East African protagonists in their broader international context, observing that in Gurnah's fiction "Africans have always been part of the larger, changing world".
 According to King, Gurnah's characters are often uprooted, alienated, unwanted and therefore are, or feel, resentful victims".
 Felicity Hand suggests that Gurnah's novels Admiring Silence (1996), By the Sea (2001) and Desertion (2005) all concern "the alienation and loneliness that emigration can produce and the soul-searching questions it gives rise to about fragmented identities and the very meaning of 'home'."
 She observes that Gurnah's characters typically do not succeed abroad following their migration, using irony and humour to respond to their situation.

 Novelist Maaza Mengiste has described Gurnah's works by saying: "He has written work that is absolutely unflinching and yet at the same time completely compassionate and full of heart for people of East Africa. [...]
-He is writing stories that are often quiet stories of people who aren’t heard, but there’s an insistence there that we listen."
+He is writing stories that are often quiet stories of people who aren't heard, but there's an insistence there that we listen."

 Aiming to build the readership for Gurnah's writing in Tanzania, the first translator of his novels into Swahili, academic Dr Ida Hadjivayanis of the School of Oriental and African Studies, has said: "I think if his work could be read in East Africa it would have such an impact. ...
-We can't change our reading culture overnight, so for him to be read the first steps would be to include Paradise and After Lives in the school curriculum."
+We can't change our reading culture overnight, so for him to be read the first steps would be to include Paradise and Afterlives in the school curriculum."